-Fen Violet is a rare plant of winter-wet habitats
+Fen Violet is a rare plant of seasonally-wet fens

 Fen Violet is a pretty, low growing violet.
 The plants (‘tufts’ of leaves and flowers), grow at intervals, from a creeping rhizome to a height of 10-30cm.
-Fen Violet leaves are deep green and typically violet shaped – narrow and triangular.
-The flowers have broad pale, blue to purple, or pure white petals, which gives the plant its alternative name of milk violet.
-Flowers can be seen from May into June.
+Fen Violet leaves are deep green, narrow and triangular.
+The flowers have broad pale, blue to purple, or pure white petals.
+Flowers can be seen from May to June.

-Fen Violet is found in winter-wet habitats such as base-rich fens, bogs, marshes and unimproved wet meadows.
-It is found on peat and clay in areas with some bare soil, like those created by peat digging and the edges of seasonal pools, and it thrives where surrounding vegetation is kept short by grazing.
-The seeds of fen violet can remain viable in the seed bank for many years and populations tend to disappear and reappear from different sites.
+Fen Violet is a plant of wet, base-rich soils in fens and unimproved fen meadow, found on clay in Oxfordshire.
+Fen Violet thrives where surrounding vegetation is kept short by grazing.
+The seeds of Fen Violet can remain viable in the seed bank for many years and populations tend to disappear and reappear from different sites.

 Distribution and threats